Welcome! Thank you for visiting Reading Elephant.

 I’m a K-3 Reading Interventionist.
-I’ve catapulted many struggling readers, including students with dyslexia, ADHD, autism, and language delays, into the next reading level with efficiency, quickness and success.
+I’ve catapulted many struggling readers, including students with dyslexia, ADHD, autism, auditory-processing disorders and language delays, into the next reading level with efficiency, quickness and lasting success.

 After working with struggling readers since 2009, I learned that there are not accessible systematic phonics books.
 Many parents lamented that their child could not read any books from school or the library.

-My reading clinic is located in the greater San Diego area.
+My reading intervention clinic is located in the greater San Diego area.
 My students often come to me years below grade-level.
-My most common student is a mid-year first grader that can’t read even simple phrases like, “The cat sat.”
-Another common student I get is a second grader that can only read books he’s memorized, meaning he can’t decode at all!
-I’ve used my decodable books to help many struggling readers like this learn to read.
+My most common student is a mid-year first grader that doesn’t know letter sounds yet.
+I also work with many second graders that can only read books they’ve memorized, meaning they can’t decode at all!
+Most of my students have IEPs and have been diagnosed with a learning disability.
+I’ve used my decodable books to help these kids learn to read.

 I stay up-to-date on reading research and study the history, cognitive science, and psychology of reading instruction.
 I learned best practices from John Shefelbine, a dyslexia professor and K-3 reading curriculum designer for struggling and dyslexic readers.
 Consequently, I implement reading interventions with only the best research-based methods.